Evaluating Search-Based Software Microbenchmark Prioritization: Experimental Study

 \subsubsection{Efficiency}

-While a technique can be highly effective, only if it is also reasonably efficient, i.e., it has an acceptable overhead and, therefore, is feasible to be used in practice.
-Hence, our experiment evaluates the technique's efficiency with two dependent variables for efficiency in \rqefficiency{}.
-Both concern the technique's runtime overhead imposed on the overall benchmarking time: \begin{enumerate} \item Prioritization time is the time required to run a prioritization strategy, i.e., the algorithm that computes the \gls{tcp} ranking with all necessary inputs already available. \item Analysis time is the total time necessary to prioritize a benchmark suite, including the extraction of all necessary information (in our case the coverage information and the historically-detected performance changes) and the prioritization time. \end{enumerate} Both times are studied as overhead (in percentage) of the benchmark suite runtimes (see \cref{tab:study-objects}), which is required for comparability among the different projects.
-The overhead of \prioadditional{} and \priototal{} (this experiment's baselines) is dominated by the time to extract the coverage information~\citep{laaber:21c}.
-As the main goal of this paper is to evaluate the search-based technique, we are primarily interested in whether the \glspl{moea} introduce a significantly higher runtime overhead compared to the greedy baselines.
-Note that we neither study the coverage extraction time, as all the techniques rely on the same coverage and, hence, its time is constant, nor the time to extract the historically-detected changes, as these are available from previous versions and not required to be computed online at the time of prioritization.
+Our experiment evaluates the technique's efficiency with two dependent variables in \rqefficiency{}.
+Both concern the technique's runtime overhead imposed on the overall benchmarking time: \begin{inparaenum} \item \textbf{Prioritization time} is the time required to run a \gls{smbp} technique, i.e., computing the \gls{smbp} ranking with all necessary inputs already available; and \item \textbf{Analysis time} is the total time necessary to prioritize a benchmark suite, including extracting all the required information (coverage information and historically-detected performance changes) and the prioritization time. \end{inparaenum} Both times are studied as overhead (in percentage) of the benchmark suite runtimes (see \cref{tab:study-objects}), which is required for comparability across the projects.
+The overhead of \prioadditional{} and \priototal{} (this study's baselines) is dominated by the time to extract the coverage information~\citep{laaber:21c}.
+Note that we neither study the coverage extraction time, as all the coverage-based techniques rely on the same coverage type, nor the time to extract the historically detected changes, as these are available from previous versions and are not computed online at the time of prioritization.